A Constructor is a special type of method that is used to initialize new instances of a class.

 Destructors

-Just as constructors handle initialization, Destructors (or finalizers) are special methods that are executed when an object is destroyed or released.
+Just as constructors handle initialization, Destructors (or finalizers) are special methods that execute when an object is destroyed or freed.

-Destructors are used to perform any necessary cleanup before the object is removed from memory.
-In general, mainly to release resources, such as closing files or database connections.
+Destructors are used to perform any necessary cleanup before the object is removed from memory (generally, mainly to free resources, such as closing files or database connections).

 Examples of Destructors in different languages